franko/gsl-shell/doc/user-manual/random.rst

      generators compute this ratio internally so that they can provide floating point numbers with more than 32 bits of randomness.

+   .. method:: int()

+     This function returns a random integer from the generator.
+     The minimum and maximum values depend on the algorithm used, but all integers in the range [MIN,MAX] are equally likely.
+     The values of MIN and MAX can determined using the auxiliary function :meth:`~Rng.limits`.

    .. method:: getint(n)

      This function returns a random integer from 0 to n-1 inclusive by